Biography

 In 2020, he contributed to the Ignatz award-winning anthology Be Gay, Do Comics.
 Trujillo's work is also featured in DC Comics and IDW's Eisner award-winning Love is Love, benefiting victims of the Orlando nightclub tragedy, and the Ringo award-nominated Mine!, benefiting Planned Parenthood.
 In 2018, Dodge City was named one of the year's best comics by AV Club.

 Trujillo speaks for inclusiveness and diversity in popular media, and works alongside groups including Prism Comics.
 He is a regular of conventions around the country, and has moderated discussion panels on historical comics, writing all-ages comics, and self-publishing.
-In 2015, Trujillo organized and moderated San Diego Comic Con's first panel on queer gaming.
+In 2015, Trujillo organized and moderated San Diego Comic Con's first panel on Queer gaming.

 Josh Trujillo's comics writing is represented by Charlie Olsen of Inkwell Management.